-Since starting my own business 12 years ago and helping other photographers to start and grow theirs, the subject of ‘success’ has cropped up a lot… We all seem to be asking ourselves the same questions…
+Since starting my own business over 15 years ago and helping other photographers to start and grow theirs, the subject of ‘success’ has cropped up a lot… We all seem to be asking ourselves the same questions…

 How can I be successful?
 How can I make sure my business is a success?
 What tools do I need to achieve this success?
 Why are others more successful than I am?
 Why is success taking longer than I thought it would?
 Do I even NEED to be successful?
 What the bloody hell even IS success?
 Etc etc